 Festival of Holidays is Disney California Adventure’s Christmas-themed Food & Wine Festival, with multi-cultural entertainment.
-It runs November 10, 2017 until January 7, 2018.
+It runs from November 8, 2019 until January 6, 2020.
 This guide has tips for what food to order, good value menu items, and other recommendations Festival of the Holidays.

 We’ll start with marketplace menus, then reviews of specific things we tried, followed by our overall impressions of the event.

 Let’s get started…